ClaireCJS/fix_unicode_filenames/README.md

 ## Internal mapping table format:

-Lines are either in this format for when the alternative is valid for filenames:
+Entries are either in this format [one key, one value] for when the alternative is valid for filenames:

     '∑' :   'E=',   #quite the stretch, maybe "sigma" would be better '∫' :   'S=',   #quite the stretch, maybe "sum"   would be better

-Or this format, for when we have a good string mode alternative which would NOT work as a filename (most emoticons are not valid filenames due to the eyes being represented with colons):
+Or in this format [one key, array of two values], for when we have a good string mode alternative which would NOT work as a filename (most emoticons are not valid filenames due to the eyes being represented with colons), and have a separate mapping for our filenames (very common with face-related emoji):

     "😖": [">.<", "{confounded face}"],
     "😕": [":/" , "{confused face}"  ],
     "😢": [")':", "{crying face}"    ],

+Some characters cannot be directly pasted into the lookup table -- they just don't process right in python or they get corrupted in the file after pasting -- so you must insert their code instead:

+    '\u0081':      ["{control}"       ],
+    '\u0090':      ["{device control}"],

+Still other characters _cannot even be referenced by their code directly_, and this is a hard situation to figure out, so an additional workaround had to be implemented for those chracters, and looks like this:

+    "code u1f409":  ["{dragon}",],

+That pesky dragon!

 ## Advanced usage